 Humans can also get diseases transmitted from cats

-A disease which can be transmitted from animals to humans is known as a zoonotic disease.
-There are several external and internal cat parasites which are zoonotic, some of which can be more serious to humans than to their pets.
+A disease that can be transmitted from animals to humans is known as a zoonotic disease.
+There are several external and internal cat parasites that are zoonotic, some of which can be more serious to humans than to their pets.

 This is because humans are an abnormal host for feline parasites, so the parasites become lost and confused in a human body and do some unusual things when they cannot find their way to a target feline organ.

 External parasites like fleas and mites (such as Notoedres mites and Cheyletiella mites) can sometimes hop on to humans and cause a lot of itching of the skin, sometimes accompanied by a rash.
 However, these little critters only remain on humans for a short time.

 While cats are not as commonly affected by ticks as dogs, both cats and humans are susceptible to attack by ticks.
 However, humans don't catch ticks from cats but are more likely to be preyed upon by a hungry tick waiting in the environment, which leaps onto a passing human in search of a meal of blood.
 Ticks can transmit diseases such as Lyme Disease and Rocky Mountain Spotted Fever.